thestippe/thestippe.github.io/_drafts/statistics/bayesian_workflow.md

 - Simple models are generally easier to understand (and to explain to your colleagues, clients or to the decision makers).
 - It is easier to add complexity than to figure out which are the irrelevant features of your model.

-Thus, as an example, before using a Student' t distribution, you should verify if your data is well described by a normal distribution.
+Thus, as an example, before using a Students' t distribution, you should verify if your data is well described by a normal distribution.

 Model selection also includes variable transformations, and this step has more than